 The blue sectional in the living room came from Pearl’s warehouse, it was never what my mother wanted, but it was what we could afford on my father’s small manager’s salary.
 I have memories of sitting on my mother’s lap on that scratchy couch, listening with my thumb in my mouth as she read me various Golden Books-the Brave Little Tailor, Dumbo.
 A piano, first an ugly orange upright and, in 1963, a small baby grand, filled the rest of the space.

 Straight ahead from the front entrance was another door that opened up into the kitchen.
-When the house was first purchased in 1952, it was the saddest room: one single light bulb hanging from the ceiling, outdated appliances, cracked linoleum floors, a pantry covered with cobwebs and—to the joy of our cat—filled with mice.
-It was the first room to undergo a complete transformation, the finished room had wood cabinets, a stove with a double oven, a large refrigerator and enough space for hold a Formica-topped metal table with six matching chairs.
+When the house was first purchased in 1952, it was the saddest room: one single light bulb hanging from the ceiling, outdated appliances, cracked linoleum floors, a pantry covered with cobwebs and-to the joy of our cat-filled with mice.
+The situation was entirely different here.
+The kitchen was the first room to undergo a complete transformation, the finished room had wood cabinets, a stove with a double oven, a large refrigerator and enough space for hold a Formica-topped metal table with six matching chairs.

 Later, just below the clock on the far wall I remember a hole in the yellow linoleum.
 That memory reminds me of that day when I was eight years old and threw a fork at my older brother, Jay (a fairly violent reaction to his teasing), which thankfully missed his head before lodging in the yellow wall covering (I don’t remember getting punished.).
 The door to the right of the hole led to what had been originally the house’s only bathroom with its claw-toothed bathtub.
 Another memory: In another fight with Jay, he twisted my arm when I refused to stop bouncing an orange against that infamous yellow wall.
 I passed out.
 (Jay got grounded for two weeks.)